Education in Malaysia: School types and medium of instruction

 All schools admit students regardless of racial and language background.

 Malay and English are compulsory subjects in all schools.
 All schools use the same syllabus for non-language subjects regardless of the medium of instruction.
 The teaching of the Chinese language is compulsory in SJK(C), and Tamil language is compulsory in SJK(T).
 Additionally, a National School must provide the teaching of Chinese or Tamil language, as well as indigenous languages wherever practical, if the parents of at least 15 pupils in the school request that the particular language be taught.

 In January 2003, a mixed medium of instruction was introduced so that students would learn Science and Mathematics in English.
 Due to pressure from the Chinese community, SJK(C) teach Science and Mathematics in both English and Chinese.
-However, the government reversed the policy of teaching Science and Mathematics in English in July 2009, and previous languages of instruction will be reintroduced in stages from 2012.
+Later, the government reversed the policy of teaching Science and Mathematics in English in July 2009, and previous languages of instruction will be reintroduced in stages from 2012.
+However, the Ministry has since launched the Dual Language Program (DLP) to cater the language issue.

 By degree of government funding, National Schools are government-owned and operated, while National-type Schools are mostly government-aided, though some are government-owned.
 In government-aided National-type Schools, the government is responsible for funding the school operations, teachers' training and salary, and setting the school curriculum, while the school buildings and assets belong to the local ethnic communities, which elect a board of directors for each school to safeguard the school properties.
 Between 1995 and 2000, the Seventh Malaysia Plan allocation for primary education development allocated 96.5% to National Schools which had 75% of total enrolment.
 Chinese National-type Schools (21% enrolment) received 2.4% of the allocation while Tamil National-type Schools (3.6% enrolment) received 1% of the allocation.

 Previously, there were also other types of National-type Schools.
 The English National-type Schools were assimilated to become National Schools as a result of decolonisation.
 Others, such as those for Telugu and Punjabi were closed due to the dwindling number of students and assimilation to Tamil dominance.
 The role of promoting these two languages and culture are currently fulfilled by some Gurdwaras (Sikh temples) and Telugu based organisations.

 The division of public education at the primary level into National and National-type Schools has been criticised for allegedly creating racial polarisation at an early age.
 To address the problem, attempts have been made to establish Sekolah Wawasan ("vision schools").
 Under the concept, three schools (typically one SK, one SJK(C) and one SJK(T)) would share the same school compound and facilities while maintaining different school administrations, ostensibly to encourage closer interaction.
 However, this was met with objections from most of the Chinese and Indian communities as they believe this will restrict the use of their mother tongue in schools.